alimihabeeb/educhiever/README.md

-# educhiever
+# Educhiever
+#A school website
-A school website
+A responsive school web represented.